awshlabs/reinvent19Inf1Lab/README.md

 # Reinvent Inf1 Lab: Hands-on Deep Learning Inference with Amazon EC2 Inf1 Instance

+>Note: We simplified this lab into a new repository.  https://github.com/awshlabs/Jul2020-Inf1Lab

 ## Abstract: